 Started circa 1995 by Barbara Newton, Ali Farrar, and Peg Little (all three pictured, seated right to left, in the photo above), the gallery first ran as a cooperative in a space at the southeast end of the Lyme Town Common.
 In 1997 the cooperative moved into the current gallery space within the Mascoma Savings Bank building at the northwest end of the Common.
 Sharing the space with a flower shop until 1999, the cooperative was taken over in 2015 by Dave and Lisa Celone, who renamed it Long River Gallery.
 The Celones started up a White River Jct.
 Long River operation in 2016 and closed the Lyme location for a time.
 Matt Brown, with the help of others, opened the current MBFA gallery on November 3, 2017.

-This gallery is put together with an eye to functionning as a place which can help us to see our world and our lives a little differently.
+all of us to view our world and our lives a little differently.

-You don't have to come even close to thinking about buying something for us to be glad you came in.
+You don't even have to think about buying something for us to be glad you came in.

-Visiting with stuff folks have made, especially folks that live close to where we ourselves live, can expand our view of our world and our life.
+who live among us, can expand our view of our world and our lives.

 This gallery is also a workspace.
 We frame and ship work, especially Matt Brown woodblock prints, here.
-If you see lights on feel free to try the door.
-Don't worry about interruptions.
-We have things set up so mostly we can keep working while you visit.
+If you see lights on, feel free to try the door.
+Don't worry about interrupting us -- the gallery is set up so that we can keep working during you visit.